EHMC 2026 Conference Programme

 - Prof Federico Lega, Full Professor of Management, Director of Research and Executive Training Centre in Health Administration (HEAD), University of Milan, Italy

-This session is organised in collaboration with the UNIVANTS of Healthcare Excellence awards, which we thank for the generous support to our conference.
+This session is organised in collaboration with the UNIVANTS of Healthcare Excellence awards.

 The EU co-funded project ‘OBS-Learning from Progress Addressing Cancer in Europe (OBS-PACE)’ by the European Observatory on Health Systems and Policies, gathers insights on EU countries’ efforts in tackling cancer and how their experiences can guide future policies and investment decisions across and within countries.